 Haley attended Bard College in New York, a small liberal arts institution on the banks of the Hudson River.
 She studied Russian & Eurasian Studies and Asian Studies with a focus on the Russian and Japanese languages.
 For her senior thesis, she described the bride-kidnapping phenomenon in Kyrgyzstan as well as the role of NGOs and NPOs in Central Asian women’s organizations.
 During her studies, she also worked with the children of several families as a caretaker, tutor and mentor.
 She graduated in May 2013.

-After taking a year off to explore life in the culinary industry, Haley began volunteering as an Americorps VISTA.
+After taking a year off to explore the culinary industry, Haley began volunteering as an Americorps VISTA.
 Her background working with children and her desire to learn more about NPOs led her to team up with Space of Her Own and Space of His Own (SOHO), one-on-one creative mentoring programs that incorporate the arts to support 5th-grade at-risk youth.